 Alternative Minimum Tax

-Five AMT mistakes you can still fix before December 31
+Four AMT mistakes you can still fix before December 31

-Exercising $1M of ISOs in one year can cost $200K of AMT; splitting the same exercise across years, or shifting it from late December to early January, can save most of it.
-Five common timing and structure traps shape whether your ISO exercise nets out at a free lever or a six-figure surprise.
-We price each trap, with the calculator to find your specific crossover.
+Exercising $1M of ISOs in one year can cost up to $450K of AMT in California, that's before you sell your shares.
+Due in cash before April 15th.
+Splitting across years or shifting from late December to early January can save most of it.
+Four common timing and structure deathtraps shape that outcome.
+We price each, with the calculator to find your specific crossover.

-Published May 13, 2026 · NSO mistakes, Concentration mistakes, and others →
+Published May 13, 2026 · AMT credit, NSO mistakes, and others →

 AMT is a calendar-year trap.
 By the time April arrives, the decisions that moved your bill are already made.

-The five most expensive AMT mistakes
+The four most expensive AMT mistakes

 Each trap is worth a closer look once you have the underlying mechanics down.
 The rest of this article walks through how AMT actually charges you, how to find your own crossover, and how the multi-year credit eventually pays back most of what you owed.